 The presentation will take place in the Winnipesaukee Room of the Carriage House at the Castle in the Clouds.
-After the presentation, join us for a guided hike along the Brook Walk trail at the Castle in the Clouds Conservation Area, putting this theory to the test!
+After the presentation, join us for an optional guided hike along the Brook Walk trail at the Castle in the Clouds Conservation Area, putting this theory to the test!

 About the Presenter

 David M. Leuser, PhD is a professor of Management at Plymouth State University.
 He is a long time collector of 19th and early 20th century White Mountain tourist memorabilia, and has a great passion for entrepreneurship, social science research, and history, which he loves to share.